 Important notes about uninstalling apps from Mac

-- If you want to uninstall applications from Mac completely, you need to find and remove all of their support files.
+- If you want to uninstall apps from Mac completely, you need to find and remove all of their support files.

 - By default, applications store their service file in the Library folder.
 However, some applications might spread their service files all over your disk.